whisthq/whist/protocol/client/README.md

                                   specified: h264 (default) or h265
   -u, --user                    Tell fractal the users email, optional defaults to None" -e, --environment             The environment the protocol is running
-                                in. e.g master, staging, dev.
+                                in. e.g prod, staging, dev.
 This is used for sentry.
 Optional defaults to dev --help     display this help and exit"
   --version  output version information and exit;